renthedrifter/RVCM/README.md

 RVCM is a revival of the Kirjuri project by Antti Kurittu.
-The intention is to update the code to be compatible with newer version of PHP.
+The intention is to update the code to be compatible with newer version of PHP and to maintain the project.
 The older code works with PHP 7, if you would like to test it out you can find it on Antti's github https://github.com/AnttiKurittu/kirjuri please see security update below taken from his github page.

-# Project UPDATE (22.6.2022)
+# Project UPDATE (25 June 2022)

-Working on getting RVCM to work with most recent version of PHP (8.1.2).
+RVCM should be working with the most recent version of PHP.

+# Project UPDATE (22 June 2022)

 Requirements (so far)
 * httpd